-Lease
+Office Lease

 The first option is for the seller to lease a portion of the owned site to the buyer.
-In this situation, similar issues arise as when subleasing but the seller has greater control over timing and the terms of the lease.
+There are similar issues to a sublease as discussed above.
+However, the seller has a greater level of control concerning timing and the terms of the lease.
 In this instance, the lease agreement (and the value derived by each party under the lease) can become a more central component of the transaction.
 As in the sublease scenario discussed above, the seller must consider all costs that should be allocated to the buyer.
 This planning can be started even before identifying a buyer and can have the added advantage of reducing costs in future transactions if additional business units at the facility are also candidates for divestiture.